-Foley Engines offers our customers both new complete Twin Disc, Rockford and WPT power takeoff assemblies as well as clutch packs.
+Foley Engines offers our customers both aftermarket new replacement complete Twin Disc, Rockford and WPT power takeoff assemblies as well as clutch packs.
 We stock them heavily and ship them daily across the US.
 We’ve found that sometimes people need a little help in deciding whether to buy a complete Power Take Off Clutch replacement or simply a clutch pack.

-Mechanical PTOThis Tech Tip shows you the pros and cons of buying a Clutch Pack versus a complete PTO.
+This Tech Tip shows you the pros and cons of buying a Clutch Pack versus a complete PTO.
 Here are some things to consider as you evaluate the best way to get your Twin Disc or WPT power takeoff clutch up and running and back in service.
 We hope that it is helpful to you in making an informed decision.

 Here are six things to keep in mind when making the decision to buy either a complete replacement PTO or a clutch pack.